solo-io/supergloo/docs/content/getting_started/managed_kubernetes.md

 ---
-title: "Getting Started with Gloo Mesh Enterprise"
+title: "Gloo Mesh Enterprise on Kubernetes"
 menuTitle: Enterprise
-description: How to get started using Gloo Mesh Enterprise
+description: Get started running Gloo Mesh Enterprise on a managed Kubernetes service like GKE or EKS.
-weight: 10
+weight: 30
 ---

 The following guide describes how to get started with Gloo Mesh Enterprise on a managed Kubernetes environment such as GKE or EKS,